The Complete Guide to Horse Clipping – Techniques, Tools, and Troubleshooting

 This Bravura trimmer is set to #40 in the 5-in-1 blade, and I’m holding it like a pencil to outline a design.

-How to make crisp lines on your horse for his trace clip
+How to make crisp lines on your horse for their trace clip

 Common clipping issues and solutions – Techniques and equipment issues.